 The group meets four times a year and gives you the opportunity to connect with other like–minded individuals, to learn more about the process, discover your gifts, test your call, ask questions and receive prayer and support.

-To make the most of these gatherings we have just launched a new programme which will run over a two year cycle.
-You may join the group at any point in the two years.
+The programme runs over a two–year cycle, and you may join the group at any point in the two years.

-As well as visiting different centres of ministry around the diocese and having input from local church leaders about ministry in their particular context, you will also consider topics such as calling, clergy life, leadership, transition and change management, and theological reflection.
-In addition you will spend time discussing chapters from a book that will help you explore the various criteria involved in the selection process.
+As well as visiting different centres of ministry around the diocese and having input from local church leaders about ministry in their context, you will also consider topics such as the character and spirituality of a leader, communicating God’s Word, evangelism, clergy life, transition and cultural engagement.
+In addition, you will spend time discussing chapters from a book that will help you explore the various criteria involved in the selection process.

-Individuals are usually expected to belong to the EOG for at least one year before progressing further along the route to selection.
-It should be noted that being part of this group does not imply that a person will eventually become ordained.
+Individuals are usually expected to belong to the EMG for at least one year before progressing further along the route to selection.
+It is worth noting that being part of this group does not necessarily mean that a person will go on to become ordained.

 The next step

-After at least one year of regular participation in fellowship events, members may apply to the bishop for the next formal stage in their journey, The Foundation Course.
+After at least one year of regular participation in EMG events, you may apply to the bishop for the next formal stage in your journey, The Foundation Course.